 Driving while exhausted can lead to falling asleep at the wheel and losing control of your vehicle, increasing the chances of running into another car.

 Whiplash Injuries Are Common In Rear-End Accidents

-Victims of rear-end accidents most often report experiencing some kind of whiplash as a result of the impact.
+Victims of rear-end car accidents most often report experiencing some kind of whiplash as a result of the impact.
 Whiplash can cover a range of head, neck, and soft tissue injuries.
-Below are a few common types of whiplash that may occur in a rear-end accident.
+Below are a few common types of whiplash that may occur in a rear-end car accident.

 - Facet Joint Injury.
 Facets in the neck tear away from each other, which can cause pain and inflammation.
 In severe cases, the impact could dislocate your joints, requiring chiropractic or surgical help.

 - Torn Annulus.
 An annulus is a ligament between each of your vertebrae.
 Trauma to the neck and spine in rear-end collision car accidents can cause these ligaments to tear, leading to severe pain.